harshadura/Virtual-Mart/README.md

 Notes.
 ------
 This project consist with 3 C# SOAP Web Services with 4 ASP.NET Web Portals.
+Web Portals are depending on the Web Services.
-So first run the Web services and then try running Web portals.
+So first have to run all the required Web services and then run Web portals.
 _______________
 2012-October-28
 This Project has been done for a partial fullfillment of Distributed Component Based Software Development Subject.